 The ranch dates back to 1898 and is located near the headwaters of the Elkhorn River, outside of Newport, Nebraska.
 Consisting of 13,000 acres, the operation includes subirrigated meadows and Sandhill summer pastures.
-Artesian wells provide plentiful water at year-round temperatures of 54 degrees Fahrenheit.
-It's a piece of paradise for any cattleman, owned and operated by Roy, June, Jay, Kaye, Rachel and Jayden Stewart.
+Artesian wells provide plentiful water at year-round temperatures of 54ºF.
+It’s a piece of paradise for any cattleman, owned and operated by Roy, June, Jay, Kaye, Rachel and Jayden Stewart.

 Roy turned to Natural Resources Conservation Service (NRCS) area engineer Bob Atkeson to investigate.

 “While I couldn’t be certain what caused this, after evaluating Roy’s meadow, I knew the problem was probably the result of changes in the meadow’s hydrology,” Atkeson says.
 “That’s a common problem in the Sandhills area where Roy’s ranch is located.”

 Changing The Flow.
 In some meadows, it makes sense for landowners to drain wet areas off in order to harvest more forage.
 However, that change can affect water flow into and out of a meadow.